fxu1024/fxu1024.github.io/docs/ds/impaladatacache.md

 ## 4. Run Demo Queries

-- On the Overview page under Virtual Warehouses, click the options menu in the upper right corner of an Impala Virtual Warehouse tile, and select `Open Hue`.
+- On the Overview page under Virtual Warehouses, click the options menu in the upper right corner of an Impala Virtual Warehouse tile, and select `SQL Editor`.

 ![](../../assets/images/ds/datacache02.png)